FICA Taxes: Everything You Need to Know

 However, from the employer’s perspective, it will be responsible for the 0.9 percent surtax regardless of the type of tax return being filed, as referenced above.
 Therefore, so long as its employee makes $200,000/year, the employer will be required to pay the 0.9 percent.

 If you need help determining FICA taxes or learning more about what you may owe, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.